tingchun0113/last-minute-interview-prep/README.md

 ## Behavioral questions
 * The biggest achievement in your previous projects

-* Tell me about a time
+* Tell me about a time when you

-  * when you've faced the most challenging problem
+  * faced a difficult challenge
-  * when you had a conflict (with your manager/a team member)
+  * had a conflict (with your manager/a team member)
-  * you met a tight deadline
+  * met a tight deadline
-  * you failed at work
+  * failed at work
-  * you received constructive feedback
+  * received constructive feedback

 ## Technical questions
 * Work in progress